 Find out more here: https://www.neh.gov/grants/research/scholarly-editions-and-translations-grants

-NEH’s Public Scholars Program offers grants to “individual authors for research, writing, travel, and other activities leading to publication,” and focuses on supporting “the creation of well-researched nonfiction books in the humanities written for the broad public.”
-No academic affiliation or advanced degree is required for application in order to encourage non-academic writers to engage with the humanities in their work and for academic scholars to broaden humanities readership.
+NEH’s Public Scholars Program offers grants to “individual authors for research, writing, travel, and other activities leading to the creation and publication of well-researched nonfiction books in the humanities written for the broad public.”
+No academic affiliation or advanced degree is required for the application in order to encourage non-academic writers to engage with the humanities in their work and for academic scholars to communicate the significance of their research to a broad readership.

-The maximum award amount is up to $5,000 per month throughout a period of performance from six months to one year.
-This cycle’s application due date is December 16, 2020.
+The maximum award amount is up to $5,000 per month throughout a period of performance of six months to one year.

 Find out more here: https://www.neh.gov/grants/research/public-scholar-program